JingShing-Tools/Visual-Novel-Editor/README.md

 add '@copy' command
 if you type @same and click add line button.
 It will copy the line you select in list. and add same line under it.

+add '@get' command
+use edit line to get the line select

+ver0.4
+add '@bgm=bgm_name' command
+'@bgm=bgm_name' will change bgm into bgm in audio folder.

 ```